kaiserrrrrr/aqtive/README.md

 curl -fsSL https://is.gd/aqtive | sh
 ```

-## 📦 Update
+## 📦 Updates
-Re-run the installation command to update your `aqtive install`
+Re-run the installation command to update your aqtive install.